5 Tips to Keeping Good Credit in Your Divorce

 Why Credit Matters During Divorce

 Your credit report reflects your history of borrowing and paying bills.
 Lenders use it to decide if they can trust you with new loans or credit cards.
 A low score can lead to higher interest rates or outright denials.
-During divorce, missed payments, disputes about who pays what, or reliance on credit to make ends meet can all cause lasting damage.
+During a divorce, missed payments, disputes about who pays what, or reliance on credit to make ends meet can all cause lasting damage.
 Keeping your score strong helps you rebuild your financial independence once the marriage ends.

 Tip 1: Separate Joint Accounts Quickly